red17electro/mws-restaurant/README.md

 #### Additional information

-In case you want to rebuilt the whole project, run the command:
+In case you want to rebuild the whole project, run the command:

 ````cmd
 gulp dist